ernanecl/linuxtips/DescomplicandoPrometheus/day-3/README.md

 &nbsp;

-#### Checking metrics
+Checking `metrics`.

-We can check the metrics by accessing the URL `http://localhost:7788/metrics`
+We can check the metrics by accessing the URL `http://localhost:7788/metrics`.

-You can also check the metrics using the `curl` command as shown below
+You can also check the metrics using the `curl` command as shown below:

 ```BASH
 curl http://localhost:7788/metrics